RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m2-guides/decisions-authoring.md

     ![Business Central Guided Rule New Fact Select]({% image_path business-central-guided-rule-new-fact-select.png %}){:width="600px"}

-    In order to match the criteria of the functional requirement, we need to add a restriction on one the card holder's properties.
+    In order to match the criteria of the functional requirement, we need to add a restriction on one of the card holder's properties.
 Automated chargeback is only approved for CC Holders that have the `status` _Gold_ or _Platinum_.

 11. Click on the condition `There is a Credit Card Holder`, a new wizard will open.
-We are now going to add a restriction on a field, in this case the `status` of the CC Holder
+We are now going to _Add a restriction on a field_.
+From the dropdown box select the `status` field of the CC Holder.

     ![Business Central Guided Rule New Property Select]({% image_path business-central-guided-rule-new-property-select.png %}){:width="600px"}

-12. From the dropdown box we select that the status `is contained in the list`, and add the literal value of _Gold_ and _Platinum_, separated by a comma.
+12. From the dropdown box we select that the status `is contained in the (comma separated) list`.
+Click on the pencil icon and add the literal values  _Gold_ and _Platinum_, separated by a comma.
 TIP: You can also add enumerations containing these values to have them pre-populated for you.
+Click on the _Save_ button to save the asset.

     ![Business Central Guided Rule New Property Select Values]({% image_path business-central-guided-rule-new-property-select-values.png %}){:width="600px"}